Asim Raza

+Early life

+He began his career as an architect and worked with the architectural firm Arshad Shahid Abdullah (PVT) LTD before venturing into film production and direction.
+He made his debut as a film maker in the mid-90s, he worked in all visual mediums from TV commercials to music videos, long plays and feature films.

 Career

 1994–1996: TVCs and music videos

-From 1994 onwards, Asim worked on many commercials and videos as a producer/director.
-He also directed a magazine show for television based on advertising and marketing called The Big Idea.
-Between 1994 -1996 Asim continued making commercials for big brands like Coca-Cola, Sprite, Lux, Olay, Cadbury, Mobilink, Sunsilk, Pantene, Head and Shoulders, Garnier and many others.
+From 1994 onwards, Raza worked on commercials and videos as a producer/director.
+He directed a magazine show for television based on advertising and marketing called The Big Idea.
+Between 1994 -1996 Raza continued making commercials for big brands like Coca-Cola, Sprite, Lux, Olay, Cadbury, Mobilink, Sunsilk, Pantene, Head and Shoulders, Garnier and others.
 He has also worked with musicians from Pakistan such as Junoon, Junaid Jamshed, Najam Sheraz, Abrar-ul-Haq and Hadiqa Kiani.

 1997–2012: The Vision Factory and music concerts

-In 1997, Asim started his production company, The Vision Factory.
+In 1997, Raza started his production company, The Vision Factory.
 Under this banner, he made the music video for the single "Sayonee" for the band Junoon.
 It stayed at no. 1 on both Channel V and MTV Asia for over eight weeks.
-Asim then attended various short courses, workshops, and seminars including one at the New York Film Academy.
+Raza then attended various short courses, workshops, and seminars including one at the New York Film Academy.
 On 4 May 1997, Asif Jamal filmed and directed the last concert of Nusrat Fateh Ali Khan, before his death on 17 August 1997, known as "The Pakistan 4 U Concert" aired on Channel V at Karachi Gymkhana.
 The concert was televised internationally, marking the first ever Pakistani music production which was broadcast beyond South Asia.
 The concert was made into live album named, "Swan Song-His Final Performance".
-Following that, Asim filmed the concert performed by Junoon at Central Park, known as "A Tribute to Nusrat Fateh Ali Khan – Junoon Live at Central Park".
-Asim also directed the 2nd Lux Style Awards ceremony in 2003 and short documentary about Kathak dance called Raqsan showcasing the talent of Pakistani classical dancer Fasih Ur Rehman.
+Following that, Raza filmed the concert performed by Junoon at Central Park, known as "A Tribute to Nusrat Fateh Ali Khan – Junoon Live at Central Park".
+Raza also directed the 2nd Lux Style Awards ceremony in 2003 and short documentary about Kathak dance called Raqsan showcasing the talent of Pakistani classical dancer Fasih Ur Rehman.
 In 2008, he became an external board member on the board of studies for the communication design department at the Indus Valley School of Art and Architecture.

 2013–present: Behadd and Ho Mann Jahaan

-In 2013, Asim directed a telefilm Behadd, written by Umera Ahmed under MD Productions for Hum TV.
+In 2013, Raza directed a telefilm Behadd, written by Umera Ahmed under MD Productions for Hum TV.
 Starring Fawad Khan, Nadia Jamil and Sajjal Ali, Behadd premiered 23 February 2013 on Hum TV.
 The telefilm went on to win Best Television Film award at second Hum Awards ceremony.